UNC Healthcare at WakeBrook Addictions Detoxification Unit

 UNC Healthcare at WakeBrook Addictions Detoxification Unit - Raleigh, NC

 Unc Healthcare At Wakebrook Addictions Detoxification Unit is a detox and addiction treatment facility located at 107 Sunnybrook Road in the 27610 zip code of Raleigh, NC.
-As a detox center, it offers meth detox, cocaine detox and opioid detox.
-The treatment program at Unc Healthcare At Wakebrook Addictions Detoxification Unit includes hospital inpatient detoxification, hospital inpatient treatment and residential treatment.
-It accepts men and women into their treatment and detox program.
+As a detox center, it offers meth detox, cocaine detox and benzodiazepines detox.
+The treatment program at Unc Healthcare At Wakebrook Addictions Detoxification Unit includes residential treatment, inpatient detoxification and hospital inpatient treatment.
+It accepts women and men into their treatment and detox program.

 Address: 107 Sunnybrook Road, Raleigh, NC 27610